 I would recommend visiting Maui for at least 10 days.
 There is so much to do and explore on Maui that you still won’t be able to see and do everything that you want to.
 10 days gives you enough time to go all around the island as each area has its own unique style.

 GOOGLE MAPS: How did we ever survive without it.
 Very helpful when you’re trying to navigate public transportation.

-GYPSY GUIDE: This app is useful when driving the road to Hana or just reference my blog post.
+SHAKA GUIDE: This app is useful when driving the road to Hana.

 UBER& LYFT: Yes we have that here.